hammerheim-game/hammerheim-rules/7-equipment.md

 availability.
 A model wearing a Wolfcloak will gain +1 to his armour saves against all shooting attacks.

-### Miscellaneous equipment
+#### Miscellaneous equipment

-This section covers all the strange and unusual equipment your warriors can find in the ruins or buy from the merchants and pedlars in the settlements and villages around Mordheim.
+This section covers all the strange and unusual equipment your warriors can find in the ruins or buy from the merchants and pedlars in the settlements and villages around Hammerheim.
 If an item has the "_(One Use Per Battle)_" special rule then the item may only be used once per battle and their effects last only for one turn.
 The Warrior will then freely replenish their stock after the battle, as the cost of purchasing the item is essentially training the Warrior in how to acquire it for themselves.

 ## Alcohol, Drugs, Poisons & Potions

-The use of poison is almost universally abhorred, but in the ruthless and brutal battles fought in Mordheim, desperate warbands often resort to the use of envenomed blades.
+The use of poison is almost universally abhorred, but in the ruthless and brutal battles fought in Hammerheim, desperate warbands often resort to the use of envenomed blades.
 Poison may not be used with blackpowder weapons.
 A Weapon may not have more than one type of poison on it at once, though Warriors may carry multiple vials of poison to last them longer.

-### Black Lotus
+#### Black Lotus
 _(One Use Per Battle)_
 In the deepest forests of the Southlands grows a plant that is extremely poisonous.
 It is known as Black Lotus and is much sought